 Who we are, what we do and why we do it

-The music of The Old Country Crows evolves from a strutting Elvis of the 1950’s, The Dave Clark Five, The Kinks, The Rolling Stones and The Beatles in the 1960’s, the bright and lively glam rock era circa.1972 and the heavyweight supergroups of the 1970’s, the NWOBHM of Def Leppard and Iron Maiden of the 1980’s sprinkled with a dash of Johnny Cash, Bob Dylan, Neil Young, Tom Petty & The Heartbreakers, Blackhawk and The Killers.
+The music of The Old Country Crows evolves from a strutting Elvis of the 1950’s, The Dave Clark Five, The Kinks, The Rolling Stones and The Beatles in the 1960’s, the bright, lively and very entertaining glam rock era circa.1972, the heavyweight supergroups of the 1970’s, the NWOBHM of Def Leppard and Iron Maiden of the 1980’s sprinkled with a dash of Johnny Cash, Bob Dylan, Neil Young, Tom Petty & The Heartbreakers, Blackhawk and The Killers.

-A road trip in the heat of the prairie sun across the USA and Route 66 in 2007 inspired the songs of The Old Country Crows from Out In The Sun, A Little History and A Different Angle to The Places I Have Been, Hands On The Wheel and Destination Drive.
-Add to the list Wendon Hingedale, Country Song, Arizona Moonshine and Too Many Pieces.
+A road trip in the heat of the prairie sun across the USA via Route 66 in 2007 inspired the songs of The Old Country Crows from Out In The Sun, A Little History and A Different Angle to The Places I Have Been, Hands On The Wheel and Destination Drive.
+Add to the list Ripple Creek, Dust of The Alamo, Florida Sun, Heat Of The Sun and The Last Train as the road still keeps on rolling.

 There are many others and there will be more.
 Music elevates the listener to another platform and provides escapism.
 The Crows tell the story of realism in life and that ‘the road’ is there for us all.